CDE will be closed on Thursday, Nov. 26 and Friday, Nov. 27 for the Thanksgiving holiday.

 I am very proud to present the teacher-authored instructional unit samples in Reading, Writing, and Communicating.
 Each of these units represents the work of a team of Colorado educators to translate one curriculum overview sample into a full instructional unit with learning experiences, teacher and student resources, assessment ideas, and differentiation options.
-To learn more about the unit development process and the unique aspects of the Reading, Writing and Communicating units, please consider participating in one or more of the scheduled instructional unit webinars.
+To learn more about the unit development process and the unique aspects of the Reading, Writing and Communicating units, please consider watching one or more of the instructional unit webinars.

 Each of the units posted here was authored by a team of Colorado educators.
 As examples, they are intended to provide support (or conversation/creation starting points) for teachers, schools, and districts as they make their own local decisions around the best instructional plans and practices for all students.